rsdoiel/rsdoiel.github.io/blog/2019/07/28/freedos-to-oberon-system-3.md

 2. From the menu, pick Machine then pick new
 3. Name your machine (e.g. "FreeDOS 1.2"), select the type: "Other" and Operating system of "DOS"
 4. Set memory size as you like, I just accepted the default 32MB
-5. Hard disk, pick "Create a virtual hard disc now"
+5. Hard disc, pick "Create a virtual hard disc now"
-6. Hard disk file type, pick "VHD (Virtual Hard Disk)"
+6. Hard disc file type, pick "VHD (Virtual Hard Disk)"
-7. Storage on physical hard disk, I picked Dynamically allocated both either is fine
+7. Storage on physical hard disc, I picked Dynamically allocated both either is fine
 8. File location and size, I accepted the default location and size
 9. Before starting my FreeDOS box I made a couple of changes using "settings" menu icon
     a.
 Display, I picked bumped memory up to 128M and picked VBoxSVGA with 33D acceleration (for games)